Registration Assessments

 Change-in-scope assessment fees

 Physicians on CPSA’s temporary Provisional Register have 6 years to get all their Canadian credentials and transfer to the General Register.
-Those who don’t have to pass a Summative Assessment at their own cost if a Summative Assessment is a requirement on their Registration Understanding Acknowledgement.
+If required on a physician’s Registration Understanding and Acknowledgement, the Summative Assessment (SUMA) is at the physician’s cost.

-The Summative Assessment is a mandatory, 3 to 4 day pass/fail assessment of your medical knowledge, procedural skills, clinical decision-making skills, communication and professionalism to prove you qualify for registration on the General Register.
-Without getting the required credentials or passing the Summative Assessment, your registration on the Provisional Register will expire.
+The SUMA is a mandatory, 3 to 4 day pass/fail assessment of your medical knowledge, procedural skills, clinical decision-making skills, communication and professionalism to prove you qualify for registration on the General Register.
+Without getting the required credentials or passing the SUMA, your registration on the Provisional Register will expire.
 This is a high-stakes pass/fail assessment—physicians who fail can no longer practise medicine in Alberta.
-There is an appeal process for those who fail the Summative Assessment.
-During an assessment or appeal, your registration on the Provisional Register will remain valid.
+If we decide you need to undergo a SUMA, you will have at least 1 year’s notice of when the assessment will take place.

 We encourage physicians to get all their Canadian credentials within 6 years.